Find the information about taxes your business needs to pay in Russia

 Advanced pricing agreements (APAs), including bilateral APAs, are available to Russian companies registered as 'largest' taxpayers.

 Transfer pricing audits will be performed by a special unit of the Federal Tax Service.
-Local authorities are entitled to check notification forms correctness and notify the Federal Tax Service if additional controllable transactions are identified.
+Local authorities are entitled to check notification forms correctness and notify the Federal Tax Service if additional controllable transactions are identified – notify the Federal Tax Service.
 The penalty rate for additional transfer pricing charges is 40%.

 Under the RTC, interests are deductible if the debt does not exceed the amount of equity by three times (12.5 times for banks and leasing companies).
 If the debt amount exceeds this limit, excess interest will be reclassified for taxation purposes as dividends paid to foreign shareholders.
 Such dividends are not deductible for CIT purposes and are subject to WHT at the rate of 15% (treaty benefits may apply to reduce the rate).